 Almost every day, it seems, a new technology comes to market with the potential to disrupt the way in which businesses design, manufacture, distribute and market their goods.
-From the Internet of Things to AI-enabled automation, 3D printing to Augmented Reality, the technology industry is continually innovating, and industrial firms are investing in trials and production roll-outs of these innovations to ensure they remain competitive.
+From the Internet of Things to AI-enabled automation, 3D printing to Augmented Reality, the technology industry is continually innovating, and industrial firms are investing in trials and production rollouts of these innovations to ensure they remain competitive.
 But how effective are these investments?
-Look at your own business: are you using digital technology to drive operating efficiencies or new business streams or both?
+Look at your own business: Are you using digital technology to drive operating efficiencies or new business streams or both?
 Are you getting everything you hoped to from your technology?
-If the answer to this is ‘no’, you’re not alone: in a recent Accenture survey of business executives, only 13% said their companies are getting both cost saving efficiencies and new growth from their investments in digital technologies.
+If the answer to this is "no," you’re not alone: In a recent Accenture survey of business executives, only 13 percent said their companies are getting both cost saving efficiencies and new growth from their investments in digital technologies.

 Better coordinating investments

 Why is this happening?
 At Accenture, we believe the answer lies in the way in which companies invest in technology.
 By and large, businesses have invested in a piecemeal way, and as a result the benefits of a given technology are only flowing to one part of the organisation.
 So, for example, a B2B manufacturer may well have invested in Industrial Internet of Things applications to automate its production lines, but still be carrying out marketing and sales in a traditional, "analogue" way.
 It’s like coming off a motorway: as soon as you hit that analogue slip road things in your supply chain will slow down.